Aeldit/JsonParserCPP/README.md

 #### MAX_READ_BUFF_SIZE

-Defines the maximum size of the allocated buffer that is used to store the file (defaults to 2 << 30)
+Defines the maximum size of the allocated buffer that is used to store the file (defaults to `2 << 30`, which is roughly equals to 1GB)

 #### MAX_NESTED_ARRAYS